 How to find cheap flights?

-One of the major expense of international travel is flight tickets.
+One of the major expenses of international travel is flight tickets.
 Sometimes it accounts for more than half of your trip cost.
 Not surprisingly, airfares have become one of the most important parts of travel planning – for both leisure and official trips.
 Flight tickets can eat into your travel budget and force you to compromise on other aspects of traveling like hotels, sightseeing, and shopping.
 Hence we all are trying to find cheap flights.

 There was a time when we would rely on travel agents to give us the best airfare.
 But now most of us have taken this headache on ourselves.
-We spend hours trying to find that perfect formula which can get us the best prices – mixing and matching the airports, dates, layover times, the number of stops and of course the ‘magic’ booking time.
+We spend hours trying to find that perfect formula which can get us the best prices – mixing and matching the airports, dates, layover times, the number of stops, and of course the ‘magic’ booking time.
 But is there a formula to find cheap flights?
 There is no tried and tested method that can guarantee you cheap flight tickets.
 However, there are a few tricks that may help you to get a good bargain.

 - Tip 1: Airfare Alerts – Most of the search engines like Skyscanner, Kayak, Orbitz provide fare alerts.
 Set up an alert for your desired location and you will receive an email when the prices drop.
 Thereafter, you may have to decide fast but fare alerts can save you a significant amount of money.
 Sign up for airline newsletters and follow social handles of online travel portals to receive updates about deals and discounts.
-Airfare Watchdog, Secret Flying and The Flight Deal are good for finding travel deals.
+Airfare Watchdog, Secret Flying, and The Flight Deal are good for finding travel deals.

 - Tip 2: Be Flexible with Travel Days – If you are not time-bound, you can save a lot of money by being flexible with your time and dates.
 Almost all the search engines have an option where you can use the fare calendar and check the fares for a week or month.
 You can check one-way fares separately for both departure and arrival and find the days which are the cheapest to travel both ways.
 This way you get the cheapest round trip airfare.
-Fares are generally expensive on weekends and cheapest on Tuesdays, Wednesdays and occasionally Fridays.
+Fares are generally expensive on weekends and cheapest on Tuesdays, Wednesdays, and occasionally Fridays.

 - Tip 3: Compare Search Engines – Check different airline search engines to get the best offers.
 Don’t rely on one of them as none is perfect.
 Skyscanner, Kayak, Google flights, Orbitz, Momondo are all good but they should be not followed blindly.
 Kayak is very good but it sometimes removes budget airlines from the results.
-Momondo includes all major, budget and local airlines.
+Momondo includes all major, budget, and local airlines.
 Skyscanner gives great one way fares and is becoming very popular.
 Kiwi is good with multi-carrier flights but if you want long layovers, check Airwander.
 So it makes sense to check a few depending on your requirements.
 And don’t forget the airlines’ websites as sometimes they offer deals which you can be availed only if you book directly from their portals.

 - Tip 4: Book one person at a time – The Airline reservation system requires all the tickets booked in one transaction to be of the same price.
 So if only one ‘cheapest’ priced ticket is available, the system would automatically go to the next higher fare and book all the tickets at a higher price.
 So always check for the price of a single ticket before making bookings for all the people in your group.
 Sometimes, you may have to buy tickets one at a time to get the best fares.
 It will be cumbersome, but well worth the effort.